All Episodes

 The risk increases at a slower rate, but still a significant 5% per year after the age of 32.

-Now, that's gonna shallow out.
+Now, that's going to shallow out.

 It's not every year, right?

-Not like at 42, it's you know, it's gone up 50%, but it does increase.
+Not like at 42, it's, you know, it's gone up 50%, but it does increase.

-Now, why why is that the case?
+Now, why is that the case?

-Well, I would assume, again, it's not like everyone who gets married young is dumb, but I assume it's somewhat of a proxy for the deferral of gratification through getting your education and uh that kind of stuff.
+Well, I would assume, again, it's not like everyone who gets married young is dumb, but I assume it's somewhat of a proxy for the deferral of gratification through getting your education and that kind of stuff.

 Why people who are older, you're probably just more set in your ways.

-The body count is probably relatively high, and of course, the higher the body count of the woman, the more likely she is to divorce her husband over time.
+And of course, the higher the body count of the woman, the more likely she is to divorce her husband over time.

-You just can't pair a bond.
+You just can't pair bond.

 Men can survive promiscuity better than women.

-It's just the way that we evolved because men had to be promiscuous if men got wiped out in in some war, which is pretty common throughout human history, then there had to be a certain you shouldn't just have straight monogamy.
+If men got wiped out in some war, which is pretty common throughout human history, then there had to be a certain, you shouldn't just have straight monogamy.

 All right.